studentofodin/textileKins/README.md

 - \`action_manager\`: Checks whether the setpoint and dependent variable constraints are satisfied.
 - \`output_manager\`: Gets the outputs using the models and returns the outputs.
 - \`objective_manager\`: Checks if the output bounds are satisfied and returns the value of the objective function.
-- \`scenario_manager\`: Implements a scenario by changing the configuration of other members.
+- \`scenario_manager\`: Implements domain randomization by changing the configuration of other members (constraints, disturbances or quality bounds).
 - \`experiment_tracker\`: Tracks the results from a sequence of steps.

 ### API Methods